arialdomartini/Back-End-Developer-Interview-Questions/README.md

 ####[[↑]](#toc) <a name='architecture'>Questions about Software Architecture:</a>

+* Scale out vs scale up: how are they different?
+When to apply one, when the other?
 * What is CQRS (Command Query Responsibility Segregation)?
 How is it different from the oldest Command-Query Separation Principle?
 * What is Three-Tier architecture?
 * How would you design a software system for scalability?